 Evaluate, finalise and use the NDIS plan

 If the NDIA approves ongoing NDIS support for your child, they’ll develop a plan to outline their funding and funding categories.
 This will be sent to you and made available on the myplace portal.
 Just as your child’s ECEI plans have been.
-If you have any issues with the plan you’ll need to contact your LAC.
+If you have any issues with the plan you’ll need to contact your NDIS Local Area Coordinator.

 Otherwise, you can now begin finding the proper supports that will help your child make the most of their plan and meet their goals.
 You may decide that the service providers they’re already using are still the most appropriate.

 If so, your transition into utilising the main NDIS scheme will be relatively smooth.
 In that respect anyway.
 For example, you may need to adjust to different levels of funding across the plan’s support categories.
-Or you may have a different relationship to your child’s LAC than you did with the Early Childhood Partner.
+Or you may have a different relationship with your child’s NDIS Local Area Coordinator than you did with the Early Childhood Partner.

 Whatever re-jigging needs to be done, the positive is that your child will continue to receive NDIS-funded supports.

-Improving Communication With Your Child’s Disability Support Worker
+Read our guide to Improving Communication With Your Child’s Disability Support Worker.

 Additional support from Blue Badge Insurance

-Using your plan well involves finding the right supports for your child’s needs within the planned budget.
-You might need a carer, or a wheelchair, or a converted car.
-Find out more here on will the NDIS fund my wheelchair?
+Taking the best early childhood approach to intervention involves finding the right supports for your child’s needs within the plan budget.
+You might need a carer, a wheelchair (read: Will the NDIS Fund My Wheelchair), a converted car or more.

 Be sure to find out how to safeguard these valuable assets with quality affordable wheelchair insurance and mobility scooter insurance.
 As Australia’s first disability and independence insurance specialist, Blue Badge Insurance also offers car insurance for wheelchair accessible vehicles and disability converted cars.
 If you hold a valid disability parking permit, you could get up to 25% off your premiums.